About The Area

 Nature and Wildlife

-Tortoise at IguanaLandThings get wild(er) southeast of Punta Gorda, with eco-tours, several animal sanctuaries, Florida's largest reptile zoo, and skydiving.
+Tortoise at IguanaLandThings get wild(er) southeast of Punta Gorda, with eco-tours, a wildlife animal sanctuary, Florida's largest reptile zoo, and skydiving.

 A bit further south, the first solar-powered city in the U.S., Babcock Ranch, is thriving.
 Next to the town is the Babcock/Webb Wildlife Management Area, which encompasses 79,013 acres—or 124 square miles—of the largest undisturbed pine flatwoods in SW Florida and the 7th largest management area in the state.
 Babcock/Webb offers freshwater fishing, camping, hunting, hiking, biking, spectacular wildlife viewing, and horseback riding (bring your own horse).